brianbruff/colorful-pong/README.md

 - Use **W/S** keys or **Up/Down** arrows to move your paddle

 ### Mobile
-- Touch and drag on the screen to control your paddle
+- **Touch Controls**: Touch and drag on the screen to control your paddle
+- **Gyroscope Controls**: Tap the "Gyro" button to enable tilt controls
+  - Tilt your device left/right to move the paddle up/down
+  - The neutral position is calibrated when you enable gyro mode
 - Play in landscape mode for the best experience

 ### Game Rules